blue-lotus-org/articles/lightning-network.md

 ---

 ## Gift 📦
-To build and run a Lightning Network()Node, following these steps:
+To build and run a Lightning Network(Node), following these steps:

 1. **Set up a Lightning Node**:
    - Install Lightning protocol software on your computer [[i]](https://www.lightspark.com/learn/lightning/explaining-lightning-nodes).